 Historic structures certified by the National Park Service (those listed on the National Register of Historic Places or contributing structures within a National Register historic district) may apply for a credit of 20% toward qualifying expenses.
 This credit only applies to income-producing properties.
 All rehabilitation work is subject to review and must comply with the Secretary of the Interior’s Standards for Rehabilitation.

 There are also tax benefits available to owners who donate a historic preservation easement on their property to a preservation or conservation agency.
 Easements are complicated, and making use of these credits would require the aid of a tax attorney or accountant.

-For income-producing properties certified by the National Park Service, WV offers a state income tax credit of 10% of the capital investment in the rehabilitation of the structure.
-Together with the federal credit, the total benefit is 30% of the investment.
+For income-producing properties certified by the National Park Service, WV offers a state income tax credit of 25% (as of January 1, 2018) of the capital investment in the rehabilitation of a structure.
+Together with the federal credit, the total benefit is 45% of the investment.
 For provisions, procedures, and rules, click here.